kashifakram1999/Catalysts_Project/backend/README.md

 # Backend Service (Django)

-This directory hosts the Django 5 project that exposes the CARB catalytic converter API and blog CMS used by the frontend app.
-It ships with a SQLite database by default, but any Django-supported database can be configured through the standard `DATABASES` setting.
+This directory hosts the Django backend that exposes the CARB catalytic converter API and blog CMS used by the frontend app.
+It now targets PostgreSQL for all environments via `DB_*` environment variables.

 ## Features